NVIDIA/cuOpt-Resources/cloud-scripts/README.md

 * Edit the `~/.ssh/authorized_keys` file on the server and paste the new public key contents into the file on a new line

-### Running more than one cuOpt server on the same cloud
+### Options for Running more than one cuOpt server

+There are two options for running multiple cuOpt servers if you need to solve multiple problems simultaneously: use the cloud scripts to build an additional VM, or log into an existing server and launch an additional instance of cuOpt on the same machine.
+Note that multiple cuOpt instances on the same machine will share resources, so you should try your workload in this configuration to verify if one VM will be sufficient for your case.

+#### Running a Separate VM using cloud scripts

 Terraform will track resources that it creates and destroys in the directory where it is run.
 This means that each directory is tied to at most a single machine.
 If you would like to run more than one instance of cuOpt on the same cloud, you should copy the `*.tf` and `*.tfvars` files for that cloud to another directory.
 For example